Linking Clinical and Financial Data: The Key to Real Quality and Cost Outcomes

-Late-Binding™ Enterprise Data Warehouse — The Key to Linking Clinical and Financial Data
+The Health Catalyst Data Operating System (DOS) — The Key to Linking Clinical and Financial Data

 In short, quality and cost improvements require intelligent use of linked financial and clinical data coupled with education for multi-disciplinary teams who are driving process improvements.
-The Late-Binding™ Data Warehouse offers the ideal type of enterprise data warehouse architecture for healthcare because of its flexibility to bind data late or just in time.
-When data is bound just in time, then the organization has access to the most recent clinical and financial data, which provides the organization with the best way to identify quality and cost improvements and ultimately — to achieve high value results.
+DOS offers the ideal type of analytics platform for healthcare because of its flexibility.
+DOS is a vendor-agnostic digital backbone for healthcare.
+Using DOS, teams will be able to populate workflow information systems with critical point-of-decision insights and give the organization access to the most recent clinical and financial data.
+This, in turn, provides the organization with the best way to identify quality and cost improvements and ultimately to achieve high-value results.

 Would you like to use or share these concepts?
 Download this presentation highlighting the key main points.